bfrgoncalves/NeighbourGenes/README.md

 * `-i` Input fasta file -> Single or multiple fasta file to be used as query for the BLASTp searches
 * `-t` Directory to look for -> Directory to look for inside ftp://ftp.ncbi.nlm.nih.gov/genomes/ .
 Example: `/Bacteria_DRAFT`
 * `-b` Target bacteria name -> Specie to be searched on the ftp://ftp.ncbi.nlm.nih.gov/genomes/ and to be used as reference for the BLASTp searches
-* `-r` Target directory for downloaded files -> Directory were all files downloaded from ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/ will be placed
+* `-r` Target directory for downloaded files -> Directory where all downloaded files will be placed
-* `-f` File type to be downloaded -> file extension to be downloaded from ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/.
+* `-f` File type to be downloaded -> file extension to be downloaded.
 Currently only .faa is supported
 * `-u` Number of genes upstream -> Number of result genes upstream of the query sequence
 * `-d` Number of genes downstream -> Number of result genes downstream of the query sequence
 * `-o` Target directory for the results -> Directory where the files with the genes upstream and downstream of the query genes will be placed